This post may contain affiliate links. Please read my disclosure policy.

 - Switch to the dough hook and knead dough for 1 minute – the dough should be fairly sticky but stretchy.

-- Transfer dough to an oiled bowl, cover and let rise until doubled in bulk; about 2 hours.
+- Transfer dough to an oiled bowl, cover and let rise until doubled in bulk.
+It can take anywhere from 2 -4 hours depending on the temperature of the room.
 Alternatively, cover the bowl and place in the refrigerator overnight.
 Next morning, let the dough come to room temperature and let rise until doubled in bulk.

-- Meanwhile, heat the oil in a large nonstick skillet over medium-high heat.
+- Heat the oil in a large nonstick skillet over medium-high heat.
 Add the onions, sugar and salt.
 Stir, then lower heat and cover the pan.

 - Cook 15 minutes or until the onions are very soft.
-Uncover and continue cooking until the onions are deep brown, stirring frequently.
+Uncover and continue cooking until the onions are deep brown, stirring frequently, about 15-20 more minutes.
 Stir in the balsamic vinegar and set aside.

 - Place the dough on an oiled 13 x 9-inch rimmed baking pan and spread the dough toward the edges of the pan – it will spring back and not quite reach.
 Cover and let rest 20 minutes.